cdubiel/gitpitch/PITCHME.md

 ---

 ## Databases We Scraped From
-- iTunes Store
+- iTunes Store API
-- Digital Ocean
+- MixCloud API

 ---
 ## Technologies We Used